MazamaScience/tips-and-tricks/deploying-software/environment-variables.md

 # Deploying Software with Environment Variables

-Scientific software -- typically scripts written in bash, python or R -- are often written on the developers desktop machine and then need to be deployed to another machine which may have different file paths for executables or data.
+Scientific software -- typically scripts written in bash, python or R -- are often written on the developer's desktop machine and then need to be deployed to another machine which may have different file paths for executables or data.

-Documents in this directory capture a set of practices and suggestions used by [Mazama Science](http://mazamascienc.com) during the process of _operationalizing_ scientific software.

 ## File paths